dshafik/php7-mysql-shim/README.md

 This library attempts to create a drop-in replacement for ext/mysql on PHP 7 using mysqli.

-For the most part, it should _just work_, although you either need to prefix all calls with a `\` (only internal functions will fallback to the global scope) or import the functions into every file (e.g. `use function \mysql_connect`).
+For the most part, it should _just work_.

 ## Why You Shouldn't Use This Library